cometbft/cometbft/docs/data-companion/intro.md

 The [gRPC services](./grpc.md) document provides practical information and insights that will guide you through the process of using these services in order to create a Data Companion service.

-Note that this version of CometBFT (v0.38) has a gRPC endpoint to broadcast transactions (`BroadcastTx`).
-We encourage users to use the new gRPC service instead of this legacy endpoint.
-In case you need to use the legacy endpoint, it should have a different URL than the gRPC services described in this documentation.
+Note that this version of CometBFT (v0.38) has a gRPC service (`rpc/grpc/api.go`) that is considerd legacy code and will be removed in future releases.
+We encourage users to use the new gRPC service instead.
+In case you need to use the legacy endpoints, they should have a different URL than the gRPC services described in this document.